vlstill/tedi/memory-models.md

 Two main options are used for the description of memory model semantics, an axiomatic semantics usually based on dependency relations between actions of the program, and operational semantics which describes working of an abstract machine which implements the given memory model.

-## Axiomatic Semantics

 The axiomatic semantics of memory models builds on relations between various (memory related) actions of the program and properties of these relations.
-We will mostly use the framework presented in \cite{Alglave2010_fences} which classifies several dependency relations (some of which are memory model dependent) and for each memory model, a union of some of these relations needs to be acyclic.
+These relations are mostly partial orders and a sequence of operations usually adheres to a memory model if a union of memory-model-specific subset of these relations is a partial order (i.e. is acyclic).
+There are several notations for describing axiomatic semantics which mostly differ in the names of defined relations and in some detains in the description.
+Some of them are used to describe a particular memory model \cite{…; …}.
+The framework presented in \cite{Alglave2010_fences} is more general and aims at description of different memory models in a unified way by a set of common dependency relations.

-Following \cite{Alglave2010_fences} we now introduce relations between memory operations.
+Following \cite{Alglave2010_fences} we now introduce some relations between memory operations.
 All these relations are partial orders.
 We will denote reads by $r$ ($r_1, r_2, …$), writes by $w$ ($w_1, w_2, …$), and arbitrary memory operations by $m$ ($m_1, m_2…$).
 A read or write can also be part of atomic read-modify-write operation.

 Program order
 ~   $m_1 \rel{po} m_2$, is a total order of actions performed by one processor (or thread).
     It never relates actions from different threads.
-    Some instructions might consist of multiple memory accesses which are ordered according to their intra-instruction dependencies (e.g. the `lock xadd` `x86` instruction performs first a read and then a write that are ordered by \rel{po} \cite{x86tso}).

 Dependencies
 ~   $r \rel{dp} m$, represents data and control dependencies between instructions, it is a subrelation of \rel{po} and its source is always a read.